-How regularly you should install new air filters might depend on the following:
+How frequently you need to replace the air filters could depend on the following:

 - Air filter type

-- Total indoor air quality
+- Overall indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size

 - Air pollution levels and construction near the residence